KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 You can use the view builder `controller` parameter to access ``KeyboardInputViewController/state``, ``KeyboardInputViewController/services`` and any other properties and functions you need.

-> Warning: A very important thing to consider when you use `setup` or `setupPro` with a `view` builder, is that the `view` builder provides you with an `unowned` controller reference, since referring to `self` from the view builder can cause memory leaks.
-However, since this reference is a ``KeyboardInputViewController``, you must still use `self` if you must refer to a specific controller class.
-If you do, it is VERY important to add `[weak self]` or `[unowned self]` to the builder, otherwise `self` will cause a memory leak.
+> Warning: A VERY important thing to consider, is that the setup function's view builder provides you with an `unowned` controller reference, since referring to `self` can otherwise cause memory leaks.
+However, since that is a ``KeyboardInputViewController``, you still need to use `self` to refer to your specific controller.
+If so, you MUST use `[weak self]` or `[unowned self]`, otherwise the `self` reference will cause a memory leak.

-### 👑 KeyboardKit Pro
+#### 👑 KeyboardKit Pro

-Unlike KeyboardKit, KeyboardKit Pro has a setup function that lets you register a license key, after which KeyboardKit Pro automatically sets up your license and unlocks all included locales and features.
+KeyboardKit Pro has a `setupPro` function that lets you pass in your KeyboardKit license key.
+After validating the license, KeyboardKit Pro automatically sets up your license and unlocks all included locales and features.

-To use KeyboardKit Pro with the default ``KeyboardView``, just call **setupPro** without a view in **viewDidLoad**:
+To use KeyboardKit Pro with a standard ``KeyboardView``, just call `setupPro` without a view in `viewDidLoad`:

 ```swift
 import KeyboardKitPro